John Fitch (inventor): Steam-powered boat

 Fitch was granted a U.S. patent on August 26, 1791, after a battle with James Rumsey, who had also invented a steam-powered boat.
 The newly created federal Patent Commission did not award the broad monopoly patent that Fitch had asked for, but rather a patent of the modern kind for the new design of Fitch's steamboat.
 It also awarded steam-engine-related patents dated that same day to Rumsey, Nathan Read, and John Stevens.
 The loss of a monopoly due to these same-day patent awards led many of Fitch's investors to leave his company.
 While his boats were mechanically successful, Fitch no longer had the financial resources to carry on.
 Fitch's idea would be turned profitable two decades later by Robert Fulton.
-Though Fulton was able to obtain a monopoly in the state of New York because of the powerful influence of his partner Robert Livingston, he was unable to gain a U.S. patent primarily because he could not demonstrate the originality of his designs.
-Also, an original member of Fitch's company, William Thornton, had become head of the newly created Patent Office and made the application process even more difficult for Fulton.

 Fitch had also received a patent in 1791 from France, and in 1793, having given up hope of building a steamboat in America, he left for France, where an American investor, Aaron Vail, had promised to help him build a boat there.
 But Fitch arrived just as the Reign of Terror was beginning, and his plans had to be abandoned.
 He went to London to attempt it there, but that also failed.
-He returned to the United States in 1794 and tried a few more to build a steamboat.
+He returned to the United States in 1794 and tried a few more times to build a steamboat.

 Failing this, he moved to Bardstown, Kentucky, in 1797, where he hoped to sell some of the lands he had acquired in the early 1780s and use the proceeds to build a steamboat for use on the Ohio or Mississippi River.
 He arrived to find settlers occupying his properties, resulting in legal disputes that occupied him until his death on July 2, 1798. in Bardstown.